-Expectations are high for the Packers entering the 2024 season, which is a direct result of the team’s commitment to making sound, forward-facing decisions, especially in the draft.
+Expectations are high for the Packers entering the 2024 season, a direct result of the team’s commitment to making sound, forward-facing decisions, especially in the draft.
 The Packers are as deep as any team in the NFL up and down the roster, a group packed with young talent.
-But let’s be clear—the upcoming season will still rest on the steps forward quarterback Jordan Love can take after his breakout year in 2023.
+But let’s be clear: The upcoming season will still rest on the steps forward quarterback Jordan Love can take after his breakout year in 2023.

-And the folks at the high-caliber analysis site Pro Football Focus are foreseeing something big coming from Love in the coming months—they’re predicting a 4,500-yard passing season from Love, with 5,000 yards being in sight, too.
+And Pro Football Focus is foreseeing something big coming from Love in the coming months.
+PFF predicted a 4,500-yard passing season from Love, with 5,000 yards being in sight, too.

-That is significant because topping 4,500 yards would put Love ahead of Lynn Dickey for No. 2 on the Packers’ all-time passing list—and challenging for 5,000 yards would move him past the 4,643 yards accumulated by Aaron Rodgers in 2011, for the most in franchise history.
+That is significant because topping 4,500 yards would put Love ahead of Lynn Dickey for No. 2 on the Packers’ all-time single-season passing list — and challenging for 5,000 yards would move him past the 4,643 yards accumulated by Aaron Rodgers in 2011, for the most in franchise history.

-It should be noted that Rodgers put together that mark during a 16-game season, and played only 15 of those games.
+Rodgers put together that mark during a 16-game season, and he played in only 15 of those games.
 He averaged an astounding 309.5 yards per game that year.
 In a 17-game season, Love would need to average 294.5 yards to pass 5,000 for the year, and 273.2 to break Rodgers’ team record.

 Packers Will Have a Difficult Schedule in 2024

-The notion that Love will make a run at a 5,000-yard season comes from PFF’s Trevor Sikkema in an article from this week titled, “Bold predictions for all 32 NFL teams in 2024.”
+The notion that Love will make a run at a 5,000-yard season comes from PFF’s Trevor Sikkema in a September 2 article titled “Bold predictions for all 32 NFL teams in 2024.”

 Here’s what Sikkema wrote: